Bes0n/LFCS/README.md

 ###### 4.7 Understanding Regular Expressions
 * Regular expressions are text patterns that are used by tools like grep and others
-* Don't confuse regular expressions with globing
+* Don't confuse regular expressions with globbing
 * ``` grep 'a*' ``` - put your regular expressions in single quotes
 * grep, vim, awk, sed - tools which use regular expressions